lhnguyen102/cuTAGI/README.md

 debug: true
 ```
 ## Code Name for Layers and Activation Functions
-Each layer type is assigned to an integer number.
+Each layer type is assigned to an integer number
 ```
 Full-connected layer          -> 1
 Convolutional layer           -> 2